Check out how much Scary Fun we have at Scary Run!

-How many porta-potties will be on the Course: Fortunately, there is a bathroom opportunity about 1/2 mile from the start/finish and then for the 10k & Half Marathon runners/walkers, there is a porta potty located at the turn-around.
+How many porta-potties will be on the Course: Fortunately, there is a bathroom opportunity about 1 mile from the start/finish area at Cottonwood park.

 Where should my family go to cheer me along?
 Good spots for your loved ones are: